nhshackday/nhshackday.github.io/x/index.md

 <div class="container">
 	<p>The NHS Hack Day model works.
 Let's take it further.</p>

-	<p>NHSHDx is a new local version of the long-standing NHS Hack Day series (http://nhshackday.com).
+	<p>NHSHDx is a new local version of the long-standing <a href="/">NHS Hack Day</a> series.
 NHSHDx Gloucester is a chance for Gloucestershire NHS Healthcare professionals to get together and talk about how we use technology in the NHS and the challenges it presents.
 You will spend some time thinking about and/or working on small projects both for professional development and for fun.</p>

 <section class="call_to_action" id="signups">
 <div class="container">